BIEMAX/edgecam-manager/README.md

 ## Users
 The system allow create users from one or more organization units, assign system permissions (like delete, create, check departament requests, checkin, checkout).
+The module allow manage each single user or a group of users from a different organization unit.
+The system allow integrate with active directory (Windows AD) for user account control.

 ## Tasks
-User can create tasks to himself or other user
+User can create tasks to himself or other users from others departaments, to reunions, tasks (like buy new stock of tools, stock of packing and others).
+This module allow to, create a schedule for a day, week and month, to a specific user or a users group.

 ## Production Orders